 AGC must be configured if it is enabled on any of the four PID controls or if Decoupling is enabled and the "Fast Speed Amount" is not 0.0.
 That is, for Decoupling, Gain Compensation applies only to the Fast Speed routine.
 So, if that particular routine is disabled by tuning its amount to 0.0, AGC configuration is not necessary.
 The gain factor is automatically limited to a range of 0.2 to 5.0 within the control so as not to cause instability when applied to the PID gains.
 Gain Compensation is inhibited when any input signal is failed and when the unit is not on-line.
 To configure AGC, first place the compressor in an operating condition where the operating point is above minimum head/flow conditions and below maximum head/flow conditions.
 Ideally this would be exactly in the middle of the compressor's map or near the normal operating point, although AGC can be tuned at any operating condition.
 The compressor must be on-line, and it is preferable to have the unit in Manual to prevent instability during this procedure.
 If the Standard Algorithm was selected previously, configure the anti-surge valve's full-open Cv value, which is required to calculate flow through the valve.
-The "Normal Value" is anti-surge valve flow (Am3/hr)-Tune this value until the "Gain Factor" equals 1.00.
-At this point, the "Normal Value" equals the flow through the anti-surge valve if it were 100% open at the current conditions.
-If the Universal Algorithm was selected previously, the "Normal Value" is compressor pressure ratio.
+The "Normal Value" is anti-surge valve flow (Am/hr)-Tune this value until the "Gain Factor" equals 1.00.
+At this point, the "Normal Value" is compressor pressure ratio.
 As above, tune this value until the "Gain Factor" equals 1.00.
-At this point, the "Normal Value" equals the current compressor pressure ratio.
+At this point, the "Normal Value" is compressor pressure ratio.
+As above, tune this value until the "Gain Factor" equals 1.00.
+At this point, the "Normal Value" is compressor pressure ratio.
+As above, tune this value until the "Gain Factor" equals 1.00.
+At this point, the "Normal Value" is compressor pressure ratio.
+As above, tune this value until the "Gain Factor" equals 1.00.
+At this point, the "Normal Value" is compressor pressure ratio.
+As above, tune this value until the "Gain Factor" equals 1.00.
+At this point, the "Normal Value" is compressor pressure ratio.